geshan/geshan.github.com/source/_posts/2016-09-14-some-useful-resources-for-conference-speakers-and-wanna-be-speakers.markdown

 ---
 layout: post
-title: "Some useful resources and suggestions for conference speakers and wanna be speakers"
+title: "Some useful resources and suggestions for tech conference speakers and aspiring speakers"
 date: 2016-09-14 11:02:38 +0400
 comments: true
 categories: